-Figure 7: Higher-level visual constructs such as symmetry communicate nformation
+Figure 7.
+Higher-level visual constructs such as symmetry often convey important information

 These examples suggest that powerful visual skills are one of the keys to human-like sketching.
-We suspect that work like Saund's [22] on perceptual organization will play a major role in bringing sketching systems closer to human capabilities.
+We suspect that work like Saund's [28] on perceptual organization will play a major role in bringing sketching systems closer to human capabilities.

 Conceptual understanding: As a communicative act, sketching requires common ground [3]; the depth of representation of what is sketched is probably the single strongest factor determining how flexible communication can be.
-There must be enough visual and language understanding, and these can be traded off against each other, but it is the degree of shared conceptual model that ultimately limits what can be communicated, no matter what modalities are available.
+To be sure, there must be enough visual and language understanding, and these can be traded off against each other somewhat, but it is the degree of shared conceptual model that ultimately limits what can be communicated, no matter what modalities are available.
 As might be expected, this is the weakest area for current systems.

-The simplest level of conceptual understanding for sketching is the ability to handle a fixed collection of types of entities and relationships (c.f.
-[5,6,12,24]).
+The simplest level of conceptual understanding for sketching is the ability to handle a fixed collection of types of entities and relationships (cf. [6,7,16,30]).
 It is also the level most commonly used, since it suffices to issue commands to other software systems, the primary purpose of most existing multimodal interfaces.
 Type information is often used to reduce ambiguity, e.g., if a gesture indicating the argument to a MOVE command might be referring to a tank or a fence, the latter is ruled out.

 Moving beyond identifying an intended command and its arguments requires broader and deeper common ground.
-Domain-specific systems (e.g., Quickset, particular nuSketch applications) obviously need knowledge about their domain.
+Domainspecific systems (e.g., Quickset, particular nuSketch applications) obviously need knowledge about their domain.
 But there are areas of knowledge that cut across multiple domains of discourse that seem to be necessary to achieve flexible communication via sketching:

 • Qualitative representations of space.
-Being able to reason about regions, paths, and relative locations is important in every spatial domain.
-[10,7]
+Being able to reason about regions, paths, and relative locations is important in every spatial domain [13,8].

 • Qualitative representations of shape.
-The ability to abstract away minor differences in order to describe important properties facilitates recognition.
-[8]
+The ability to abstract away minor differences in order to describe important properties facilitates recognition [9].

 We claim that qualitative representations are crucial for several reasons.
-First, they are well-suited for handling the sorts of approximate spatial descriptions provided by handdrawn figures, layouts, and maps.
-Second, the level of description they provide is close to the descriptions of continuous properties common in human discourse.
-[11,23] The nuSketch COA Creator, for instance, relies on qualitative representations to understand geographic questions and as part of the encoding of a situation that facilitates retrieval for generating critiques via analogy.
+First, they are well suited for handling the sorts of approximate spatial descriptions provided by hand-drawn figures, layouts, and maps.
+Second, the level of description they provide is close to the descriptions of continuous properties common in human discourse [15,29].
+The nuSketch COA Creator, for instance, relies on qualitative representations to understand geographic questions and as part of the encoding of a situation that facilitates retrieval for generating critiques via analogy.